bogwi/sarpro/README.md

 - **Output Formats**: TIFF and JPEG support with configurable bit depths
 - **Memory Efficient**: Optimized for processing large SAR datasets
 - **I/O Optimized**: Performance typically limited by disk I/O, not CPU processing
+- **since v0.2.0**: Can now reproject to any CRS and resample with nearest, bilinear, or cubic algorithms

+## CHANGELOG IS FIRST THING TO READ
+Till the project in not version 1.0.0, always visit [CHANGELOG.md](CHANGELOG.md) for the full changelog. *The updating aims to be complementary and not breaking were possible, yet the API is still experimental and may evolve.
+GUI most likely will be the first to be updated with new features and improvements.*

 ## Best Usage Practices